Activity-Based Working: What is it?

 Written by: Parcel Pending

 Activity-based working is coming soon to an office near you.
-In this post, we’ll discuss what it is, its implications for the future of workplace design, and the benefits of embracing the concept in the workplace.
+In this post, we’ll discuss what it is, the implications of an activity-based work setting on the future of workplace design, and the benefits of embracing the an activity-based workplace.